Fall Foliage Map 2024: The Best Fall Camping Destinations

 • When to go: Mid-October to mid-November

-• Trees to see: yellow birch, sugar maple, scarlet oak, American beech
+• Trees to see: Yellow birch, sugar maple, scarlet oak, American beech

 If you're planning a leaf-peeping trip, the Smoky Mountains are a great place to go.
 In Tennessee and North Carolina, Great Smoky Mountains National Park offers exceptional fall foliage, though peak fall colors vary considerably depending on the week.
-The higher elevations (above 4,000 feet) tend to get fall colors earliest—head to the Blue Ridge Parkway or Clingmans Dome Road to see them.
+The higher elevations (above 4,000 feet) tend to get fall colors earliest—head to the Blue Ridge Parkway or Clingmans Dome to see them.
 The prettiest displays are at lower elevations—ideal for fall foliage camping—and usually come during the second half of October.

 Fall Camping in the Pacific Northwest

-• When to go: mid- to late October
+• When to go: Mid- to late October

-• Trees to see: bigleaf maple, vine maple, red maple, raywood ash
+• Trees to see: Bigleaf maple, vine maple, red maple, Raywood ash

 The Pacific Northwest is better known for its evergreen conifers than its deciduous trees, but there are still plenty of spots to catch fall colors in the region.
 While you’ll be able to see colorful trees throughout this forested region, colors start first in central and eastern Washington and Oregon.
 These areas also generally have less rainfall than west of the Cascade Mountains, making them ideal for a fall camping trip.